Goa is one of the few destinations in India that is as popular with local tourists as it is with those visiting the country.

 Those interested in nature can plan a visit to the Salim Ali Bird Sanctuary or to Dudhsagar Falls for a refreshing and scenic view.

-Transport: If you’re in Goa for a very short period – say a weekend – then hiring a Taxi is the best option, but if your stay spills over for longer, then renting a car is the preferred way to experience Goa.
+If you’re in Goa for a short period – say a weekend – then hiring a Taxi is the best option.
+But if your stay spills over for longer, then renting a car is the preferred way to go.

-However, if you want to be a little more adventurous, then rent a scooter and zip through the inner roads to immerse in the beauty of the state that is tropical in nature and comes with all the attractiveness of palm trees, open green friends, and winding roads that are signature to similar regions.
+However, if you want to be a little more adventurous, then rent a scooter and zip through the inner roads.
+A great way to immerse in the beauty of the state that is tropical in nature and comes with all the attractiveness of palm trees along the highways and greenery all around.

-A walk around the colourful Fontainhas in Panaji, a visit to Fort Aguada, or the wonderful architecture of the Church of Our Lady of the Immaculate Conception, all are but a few places that will impress and leave you in awe of their exquisiteness.
+A walk around the colourful Fontainhas in Panaji, a visit to Fort Aguada, or the incredible architecture of the Church of Our Lady of the Immaculate Conception, are but a few experiences that will impress and leave you in awe of Goa.

-My visit to Goa included romantic walks on the beach, pottery making classes at the resort I stayed in, drinks out in the open watching the sun set, and of course lots of food, wine, feni, and dancing.
+My visit to Goa included romantic walks on the beach, pottery making classes at the resort, drinks by the seaside watching a beautiful sunset, and of course lots of food, wine, feni, and dancing.

-Love it or not, there’s a charm to Goa, a certain exclusivity that makes it so special and the fact that it’s relatively accessible once you’re in the country, makes it even more of an attraction.
+Love it or not, there’s a charm to Goa.
+A certain exclusivity that makes it so unique.
+The fact that it’s relatively accessible once you’re in the country makes it even more of an attraction.

-Sun, sea, beach, food, drink, culture, tropical weather, and the chance to let go of everything and be free… that in a nutshell is Goa!
+Sun, sea, beach, food, drink, culture, tropical weather, and the chance to let go of everything and be free… that, in a nutshell, is the essence of Goa!